 Bootstrapping your business generally made on a defined budget, since you’re investing your own money in.
-Most startup founders talk about getting their business bootstrapped where the majority weren’t self-reliantly well-off, and didn’t have millions of dollars under their belts.
+Most startup founders talk about getting their business bootstrapped where the majority weren’t self-reliant well-off, and didn’t have millions of dollars under their belts.

 The bottom line is that many small business owners can self-finance themselves.
 And it doesn’t mean you can’t apply for a small business loan or raise venture capital later.
-Actually, many investors and lenders want to see that you’ve grown your business with small amount of money.
+Actually, many investors and lenders want to see that you’ve grown your business with a small amount of money.
 It also helps when you apply for funding with the Small Business Administration (SBA), because even they needs proof of your equity into the business.

 The Pros and Cons of Self-Financing